Rectal prolapse in children

 - University of Connecticut School of Medicine

 Rectal prolapse refers to the extrusion of some or all of the rectal mucosa through the external anal sphincter (figure 1) [1-4].
-Rectal prolapse seldom occurs in children who do not have an underlying predisposing condition and usually occurs between infancy and four years of age, with the highest incidence in the first year of life [1,5].
-During childhood, rectal prolapse occurs with equal frequency in boys and girls [1,6,7].
+Rectal prolapse seldom occurs in children who do not have an underlying predisposing condition.
+Self-limited conditions are more common between infancy and four years of age, with the highest incidence in the first year of life [1,5].
+Those presenting beyond 4 years of age usually have a chronic predisposing condition (see below).
+Observational reports suggest that during childhood, rectal prolapse occurs in higher frequency in boys [6,7].

 There are two types of rectal prolapse .
 Type I, also called false procidentia, partial, or mucosal prolapse, involves protrusion of the mucosa only and usually is less than 2 cm long.
 Partial rectal prolapse produces radial folds at the junction with the anal skin (figure 1).